-In order for a hyperinflation to be prevented or to be ended once it has started, there needs to be efforts in place that will stop the rapid growth in terms of the stock of money.
-Sometimes it takes the government of a country creating a new type of currency.
+In order for hyperinflation to be prevented or to be ended once it has started, there need to be efforts in place that will stop the rapid growth in terms of the stock of money.
+Sometimes it takes the government of a country to create a new type of currency.

 Complete fiscal reform has to take place from underlying government levels at the same time.
 This can only be done though by successfully bringing the budget of the government back into balance.
-As we all known that isn’t going to be any easy feat for the USA to do.
+As we all know that isn’t going to be an easy feat for the USA to do.

 The overall efficiency of the economy of a country is ruined when hyperinflation occurs.
 It becomes an exhausting game though of people tossing money and choices around.

-On one hand they want more money because of the mentality that we have been driven by for so long.
-On the other hand what they really seek is the overall value associated with all of it.
+On the one hand, they want more money because of the mentality that we have been driven by for so long.
+On the other hand, what they really seek is the overall value associated with all of it.

 Unless you have been living under a rock, you are aware of Sarah Palin and the efforts she has been involved with.
 After losing the Presidential election where she was running for the office of Vice President, she has been very active with the Tea Party.